cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started-bootstrapping.md

  `cfy local install-plugins -p cloudify-manager-blueprints/openstack/openstack-manager-blueprint.yaml`

-(Alternatively, you may pass the `--install-plugins` flag to the `cfy bootstrap` command which follows soon)
+(Alternatively, you may pass the `--install-plugins` flag to the `cfy bootstrap` command, which follows soon)

 {%note title=Note%}
 Ths *install-plugins* functionality only works if you are running from within a virtualenv.